 targets to be filtered at a more fine-grained level than the “manual” tag and allows someone

 inspecting the BUILD file to understand what a target’s restrictions are.

-necessary to check third party dependencies into your repository, put them in a directory called
+- Or put them in a directory called

 Everything should be built from source whenever possible.
 Generally this means that, instead of